greenelab/deep-review/sections/06_discussion.md

 dimension) data can be decomposed into sets of 2D images [@doi:10.1101/070441].
-This greatly expands the number of training examples in domains where only hundreds of subjects are available but artificially treats images from the same volume as independent instances.
+This greatly expands the number of training examples in domains where only hundreds of subjects are available but artificially treats images from the same volume as independent instances and sacrifices the structure inherent in the data.
 CellCnn trains a model to recognize rare cell populations in single-cell data by creating training instances that consist of random subsets of cells that are randomly sampled with replacement from the full dataset [@tag:Arvaniti2016_rare_subsets].

 Simulated or semi-synthetic training data has also been employed in multiple biomedical domains. `TODO:  simulated data: #5 #99 #293, maybe #117 and #197.